xtevenx/xtevenx.github.io/index.md

 demonstrates basic knowledge of the usage of braces, carets, parentheses and other enclosing punctuation.

-However, I have neither the time nor the patience (and probably not the skill either) to design one so this pre-built will have to suffice for now...
+However, I have neither the time nor the inclination (and probably not the skill either) to design one so this pre-built will have to suffice for now...

 Projects